Virginia E. Palmer

-Virginia Evelyn Palmer (born 1963) is an American diplomat who has served as the United States ambassador to Ghana since 2022.
+Virginia Evelyn Palmer (born 1963) is an American diplomat who had served as the United States ambassador to Ghana.
 Palmer is the former United States ambassador to Malawi.
-She was nominated by President Barack Obama and confirmed by the Senate, beginning the assignment in January 2015.
+She was nominated by President Barack Obama and confirmed by the Senate, beginning that assignment in January 2015.

 Early life and education

 Palmer is the daughter of Becky and Richard Palmer, who was a professor of drama at Washington University in St. Louis.
 She grew up in University City, Missouri, and graduated from University City High School.
 She attended Georgetown University and earned a Bachelor of Science in foreign service in 1983.
 She then earned a Master of Arts at the University of Virginia in 1986.
+Palmer also attended Washington University in St. Louis.

 Career

 In 1986, following completion of her graduate studies, Palmer joined the United States Foreign Service.
 Her early assignments included serving as consular officer at the U.S. Consulate in Calgary, Canada, and as economic officer at the U.S. Embassy in Beijing, China.
 International assignments also include ones in Zimbabwe, Hong Kong, Kenya and Vietnam.
 She was director of the Bureau of East Asian and Pacific Affairs's Office of Economic Policy from 2004 to 2005.
 From 2005 to 2008 she served in the Department of State as the deputy coordinator for counterterrorism.